ramofabian/aws-bootcamp-cruddur-2023/journal/week5.md

 <p align="center"><img src="assets/week5/dynamodb_get_conversation2.png" alt="accessibility text" width="500"></p>

 #### Implementing list-conversation script
 To implement the Scan script, we have to create `list-conversation` python script and place it in `backend-flask/bin/ddb/patterns`.
-This script connects to dynamoDB, makes a query to get the info of some determinated group message ID within and consumed capacity.
+This script connects to dynamoDB, makes a query to get the info of some determined group message ID within and consumed capacity.

 ```python
 #!/usr/bin/env python3